0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 This election I made a conscious decision not to debate my coworkers, friends and family over the candidates or "the issues".
 The 2016 campaign pitted two candidates against each other in a way that drastically simplified and framed discourse in moral absolutes.
-These absolutes were curated and made digestable for mainstream media and social media.
+These absolutes were curated and made digestible for mainstream media and social media.

 Only the ignorant deal in moal absolutes.
 Debate isn't